Home » Water Quality » Tap Water » Nigeria Tap Water Quality Report: Is It Drinkable?

 Top 3 Nigeria Cities With the Cleanest Water

-A dearth of data makes comparing the quality of water in Nigeria on a city-by-city basis difficult.
+The absence of data makes comparing Nigeria’s water quality on a city-by-city basis difficult.

-We cannot claim that any have particularly clean water, given the water crisis plaguing Nigeria as a whole.
+Given the water crisis plaguing Nigeria as a whole, we cannot claim that any city has particularly clean water.
 However, we do know enough to suggest that three Nigerian cities might offer better access to clean water than others.

 1. Lagos